healyke/SIDER/issues.md

 Some problems:
- * It calls many functions from mulTree (yay!) but it's not a CRAN package.
-Therefore, there's no way to properly import them!
+ * ~~It calls many functions from mulTree (yay!) but it's not a CRAN package.
+Therefore, there's no way to properly import them!~~ I don't think this is a problem at all as we now call them using :: syntax [AJ].

  AJ notes 01-Sep-2016: Kevin / Thomas please ~~strikethrough~~ those that are relevant to you.
  * i had to comment out the entire contents of `tests\testthat\test_data_structure.R` as the object `tef_data_badger.c` is not found.